Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Items.md

 Moderate psychometabolism; ML 9th; Craft Psicrown, *claw of energy, duodimensional claw, prevenom, psionic lion's charge, truevenom;* Price 33,750 gp.

+### Cautious Warrior
-**Cautious Warrior:** This psicrown has 450 power points.
+This psicrown has 450 power points.
 It is made from a shining iron alloy, similar to the material of a metallic shield.
 It allows use of the following powers.

 -   *Adapt body*
 -   *Body adjustment*